Yan-Oliveira/doc-fao/content/ticket-time-unit-dropdown.rst

 For service organizations that must meet strict service level agreements (SLAs), the documentation of time units is fundamental.
 For this purpose, the standard version of **OTRS** provides a field without any unit that can be filled in however you wish.
 However, the correct documentation of the working time with this field requires a company-wide understanding and knowledge of time and billing intervals.
 Unfortunately, and especially in global companies with several locations, this is not always the case.
 This can cause working times to be documented incorrectly and be a source of confusion for customers.

 The problem can be solved by using this feature add-on.
-It makes it possible to set time units in a dropdown as e.g. minutes or hours.
+It makes it possible to set time units in a drop-down list like minutes or hours.

 It is possible to define the following values: